igorskh/ios-screen-recording-ocr/README.md

 ![Frame example](screenshots/frame0.png)

+The areas of interests are labels on the left-hand side and values on the right-hand side and how the latter are changing over time.
+That what we will detect and recognize.

 ## Outcome
 As a result I want to get a CSV file with a time trace of a received signal strength.
+All values are converted to the corresponding format (Integer, Float, Date and time) and validated, such as a valid range.

 ![Frame example](screenshots/table.png)